2019 Shoreline Management Program

-Snohomish County is conducting a periodic review of its current Shoreline Management Program (SMP).
+Snohomish County recently conducted a periodic review of its 2012 Shoreline Management Program (SMP).
 “Periodic Review” is required by the Shoreline Management Act (RCW 90.58) and is intended to ensure that shoreline programs do not fall out of compliance with state shoreline laws and guidelines over time.
-Snohomish County is required to complete this review by June 30, 2019.
+Snohomish County completed this review by July 3, 2019, with adoption of Ordinance 19-020.

-Periodic Review requires the County to demonstrate consistency with all of the changes to shoreline laws (Chapter 90.58 RCW) and guidelines (Chapter 173-26 WAC) that have been adopted by the state since the County’s last SMP Update in 2012.
-Periodic Review also requires the county to demonstrate consistency with the County’s Comprehensive Plan and development regulations adopted under the Growth Management Act (Chapter 36.70A RCW), if applicable, and other local requirements.
+Periodic Review requires the County to demonstrate consistency with all of the changes to shoreline laws (Chapter 90.58 RCW) and guidelines (Chapter 173-26 WAC) that have been adopted by the state since the County’s last SMP Update, in this instance, since 2012.
+Periodic Review also requires the County to demonstrate consistency with the County’s Comprehensive Plan and development regulations adopted under the Growth Management Act (Chapter 36.70A RCW), and other local requirements.
 Periodic Review also encourages local governments to review their SMPs to reflect changing local circumstances, new information or improved data.
+For those interested in the process that was undertaken from 2018 to adoption of the 2019 SMP, highlights are provided below.

 The county held open houses on February 13, 2018, to provide general information about the project, increase understanding about requirements for periodic review, answer questions, obtain input, and highlight the tentative schedule for consideration of the proposed changes.